 Steam supplies at the hospital site are billed by the NHS Trust, based on their manual meter readings.
 Consumption is metered in kg, lbs or m3 steam, and invoiced in lbs following conversion by the supplier.
 A conversion factor is used to derive the associated kWh figure.
-The conversion factor is derived from a web-based engineering calculations tool5.
+The conversion factor is derived from a web-based engineering calculations tool8.
+Heat supplied by the Eddington heat network is billed in kWh.

 The University does not currently have any additional means of data collection for steam, other than the invoices provided to us by the Trust.
-Data is therefore input into SystemsLink directly from the invoice when it arrives.
+Data is therefore input into Systems-Link directly from the invoice when it arrives.
 The invoice typically arrives 8-10 weeks after the end of the billed period.
 This means that, depending on the time the reporting data is run, the University may have not received the billing for April, May and June of the reporting year, and the invoice with data relating to July of the reporting year would not be issued until mid-late November.
 For this reason, where necessary we apply estimates based on previously profiled consumption for the last 1-4 months of the reporting period (see the assumptions section for more on this).